Visitors > Job Opportunities

 All applicants must meet the following minimum requirements to be an eligible candidate for this position:

-- Possess a High School Diploma or G.E.D Equivalent and be 18 years old.
+- Possess a High School Diploma or G.E.D Equivalent.

 - Ability to pass a personal interview, physical and drug screen when applicable.